 Dr. Michael Shapiro, D.D.S., M.A.

 Dr. Michael Shapiro grew up in Long Island New York.
 Prior to his dental training he was the lead guitar player for an alternative rock band for ten years.
 After college he went on to receive both his DDS and MA degrees from Columbia University.
 While in dental school, he was one of only three students in the country to complete a concurrent masters degree in Science and Dental Education at Columbia University’s Teachers College, and was later awarded the prestigious ADEA/Crest Oral-B Scholarship for Pre-doctoral Students.

 Following dental school, Dr. Shapiro enrolled in the Oral and Maxillofacial Surgery program at Boston University.
-While in residency, he authored nearly 10 articles (see below) in peer-reviewed scientific journals including the Journal of Oral and Maxillofacial Surgery, the International Journal of Oral and Maxillofacial Surgery, and Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology.
+While in residency, he authored more than 10 articles (see below) in peer-reviewed scientific journals including the Journal of Oral and Maxillofacial Surgery, the International Journal of Oral and Maxillofacial Surgery, and Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology.
 He also has authored a book chapter on the management of oral cancer.
 He served as chief resident in his final year of training.
 He is certified in BLS, ACLS, ATLS, PALS and CPR.

 Dr. Shapiro is also trained in using several types of anesthesia such as general anesthesia, IV sedation, and nitrous oxide in order to ease the anxiety that so many patients experience when it comes to oral surgery procedures.

 He is an active member of the American Association of Oral and Maxillofacial Surgeons and has been a featured speaker at the AAOMS national conference.

-His interests outside of the practice include spending time with his wife and four children, playing his guitar, fishing, golf and tennis.
+His interests outside of the practice include spending time with his wife and five children, playing his guitar, golf and tennis.